khajji123/microservices-springboot/README.md

 	![Eureka Discovery Dashboard](EurekaDashboard.png)

-	Now take a look on Eureka monitoring console: We’ve got one instance of Site and Organization microservices running on default ports (8082, 8083) and two instances of user microservice on (8081, 8085) ports registered on discovery server.
+	Now take a look on Eureka monitoring console: Weï¿½ve got one instance of Site and Organization microservices running on default ports (8082, 8083) and two instances of user microservice on (8081, 8085) ports registered on discovery server.

 * **API Gateway and Microservices**

-	+ View info about `API Gateway` service `http://localhost:8080/actuator/info`
+	+ View info about `API Gateway` service `http://localhost:9080/actuator/info`

-	+ Check Health for `API Gateway` service `http://localhost:8080/actuator/health`
+	+ Check Health for `API Gateway` service `http://localhost:9080/actuator/health`

-	Zuul is configured to be available under its default port 8080 and it forwards requests:
+	Zuul is configured to be available under its default port 9080 and it forwards requests:
 	* From `/api/users/` path to `user-service`
 	* From `/api/sites/` path to `site-service`
 	* From `/api/organizations/` path to `organization-service`

-	 When URL `http://localhost:8080/api/users/1` is called several times the Zuul make load balanced between two instances of each user microservice instances.
+	 When URL `http://localhost:9080/api/users/1` is called several times the Zuul make load balanced between two instances of each user microservice instances.
 	 Also when we shut down one of microservice instance we can take a look that it is unregistered from Eureka server dashboard.

 ## Sample Requests